realStandal/redwood-rls-demo/README.md

 ### 3) Provide to the extended client to services

-We can provide the extended client to all services by creating a [Yoga Plugin](https://the-guild.dev/graphql/yoga-server/docs/features/envelop-plugins) which extends the context of the request.
+We can provide the extended client to all services by creating a [Yoga Plugin](https://the-guild.dev/graphql/yoga-server/docs/features/envelop-plugins) which includes a customized client in the context of each request.
 If the user does not exist, or if the application is being accessed anonymously, the original client will be added instead.
 Like the other code samples, this one [has been taken from this repository](https://github.com/realStandal/redwood-rls-demo/blob/main/api/src/plugins/prisma-auth.ts).

 ```TypeScript
 import type { Plugin } from 'graphql-yoga'